wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-retrieve-report-data/includes/2-retrieve.md

 > The first couple of slides can be confusing to new data analysts.
 Be prepared with examples of the different options or jump to the demo to show the query statements being developed, and then return to the intro slides.

 > [!VIDEO https://www.youtube.com/embed/1Dzd9wb7XUY]
-> Access the video here.

 ## Video: Retrieving Report Data - Part 3
-In this 22-minute , Peter Myers and Chris Finlan demonstrate creating and publishing a list report.
+In this 22-minute video, Peter Myers and Chris Finlan demonstrate creating and publishing a list report.
 This demonstration shows you the development methodology end-to-end.

 ### Recommended practices: